 - Is not portable enough to travel with

 If you’re looking for an infrared lamp for healing that’s tall, this candidate by K.S.
 Choi Corp is a great choice!
-Often used by professional acupuncturists, it offers potent infrared heating lights that can be conveniently manoeuvred owing to the adjustable height and “goose neck” design, which allows you to swing the lamp head down for optimal exposure and efficient healing.
+It is often used by professional acupuncturists and medical device experts.
+This lamp offers potent infrared heating lights that can be conveniently maneuvered owing to the adjustable height and “goose neck” design, which allows you to swing the lamp head down for optimal exposure and efficient healing.
 This sturdy wonder is also equipped with small wheels that allow you to effortlessly cart it around your house.
 Additionally, the giant, uncomplicated analog dial lets users manually vary the heat intensity (versus the simple “heat on/ off” option available in conventional lamps), which we absolutely love.

 - Easy to use dial control